 2. Black Hair Fund

 Recognizing the significant difference in the costs associated with Black hair care and the need for Fellows to be mindful of their workplace appearance, we have created the Black Hair Fund.
-Additionally, those with the financial means to get themselves to Orientation may opt-out of this reimbursement, so that those resources might go to assist others.

 The Black Hair Fund will subsidize the cost of purchasing hair and skin products.
 Fellows may also access the fund to get hair braided, pressed, natural, or any service that will keep hair and skin healthy during the QVS year.